Rllyyy/Internet-Check/README.md

 # User Guide

 - After opening the program set an **interval** in which the Internet should be checked.
-(Default is 30 seconds)
 - Click on **Start** to start collecting data.
 - To stop the program click on **Stop**.
 - Results can be viewed by clicking on **Open**.
 - The current status of the application is displayed in the bottom right.
 - By default the program will only show the offline time and not the time the computer is connected to the internet.
-  - Programmers can change this by uncommenting the relevant lines in Form1.CheckAndWrite().
+  - To change this read "show all Ping Results" in the chapter Advanced Settings.
 - Results are cleared by pressing **Clear** and then either "Clear Everything" or "Clear Only Irrelevant Data".
   - Note: Make sure that the program is not currently logging data.
 (Status bottom right: Waiting . . .)
   - Warning: A clear can not be undone.